-Editor's note: It is FFS whether PRU static/mobile type and ON/OFF state is needed in PRU information.
+Editor's note: It is FFS whether PRU ON/OFF state is needed in PRU information.

+A UE accesses 5G network via NR satellite shall not operate as a PRU.

 4.3.12 Network Repository Function, NRF

 In addition to the functions defined in TS 23.501 [4], the NRF may perform the following functions:

-- Support to store or update PRU existence indication and may further store or update the PRU information in LMF profile based on request from PRU serving LMF.
+- Support to store or update PRU existence indication in TAI level in LMF profile based on request from PRU serving LMF.

-Editor's note: It is FSS whether LMF association with PRU existence indication is required to be stored in NRF.

 - Support LMF(s) with PRU function discovery by AMF.

 4.4 Reference Point to Support Location Services